Home » Symptoms » Dog Symptoms A-Z » Inflammation (Redness, Swelling) of the External Auditory Canal

 - Hearing loss: In severe cases, the inflammation can impair hearing, which is manifested by a reduced reaction to noises.

-A visit to the veterinarian is urgently required if the symptoms of otitis externa persist or worsen for more than one to two days.
-It is particularly serious if the dog shows signs of severe pain, such as constant whining or avoiding touching the head.
-The appearance of blood in the discharge or a significant swelling of the entire ear area also require immediate veterinary assistance.
+A visit to the vet is urgently needed if the symptoms of ear canal inflammation persist for more than one to two days or get worse.
+It is especially serious if the dog shows signs of severe pain, such as constant whining or avoiding being touched on the head.
+Blood in the discharge or marked swelling of the entire ear area also requires immediate veterinary attention.

-A visit to the veterinarian is also advisable if the dog repeatedly suffers from otitis externa, as this may indicate an underlying chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. disease such as allergies or an autoimmune disorder.
+A vet visit is also advisable if the dog repeatedly suffers from ear canal inflammation, as this may indicate an underlying chronicChronic refers to a condition or disease that is long-lasting or permanent.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. condition such as allergies or an autoimmune disorder.
 Early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. and treatment can help prevent more serious complications such as the spread of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. to the inner ear or permanent hearing damage.
+It is the first step in the management and treatment of patients. and treatment can help prevent more serious complications, such as the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. spreading to the inner ear or permanent hearing damage.

-The recognition of otitis externa by the pet owner often begins with the observation of typical symptoms such as redness, swelling and behavioral changes of the dog.
-An unpleasant odor or an abnormal discharge from the ear are also clear indications.
+Identifying ear canal inflammation as a pet owner often starts with noticing typical symptoms such as redness, swelling, and behavioral changes in the dog.
+An unpleasant odor or abnormal discharge from the ear are also clear signs.

-If allergies or other underlying diseases are suspected, the veterinarian may suggest additional tests, such as blood tests or allergyAn allergy is an overreaction of the immune system to a normally harmless substance, the allergen.
-The reaction can include symptoms such as skin rash, itching, sneezing, respiratory distress, or in severe cases, anaphylactic shock. tests, to determine the cause of the inflammation and initiate targeted treatment.
+If allergies or other underlying conditions are suspected, the vet may recommend additional tests, such as blood tests or allergyAn allergy is an overreaction of the immune system to a normally harmless substance, the allergen.
+The reaction can include symptoms such as skin rash, itching, sneezing, respiratory distress, or in severe cases, anaphylactic shock. tests, to identify the cause of the inflammation and start targeted treatment.

-As a first measure for relief, the pet owner can try to keep the affected area clean and dry.
+As an initialInitial means beginning or at the start.
+In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. step for relief, you can try to keep the affected area clean and dry.
 Gently wiping the outer ear with a soft, damp cloth can help remove excess dirt and discharge.
-However, it is important not to clean the inside of the ear canal to avoid further irritation or injury.
+However, it is important not to clean inside the ear canal to avoid further irritation or injury.

-It is advisable to prevent the dog from scratching excessively or shaking its head, which could worsen the inflammation.
-A soft neck collar or a special dog neck brace can help limit access to the ears.
+It is advisable to prevent the dog from scratching excessively or shaking its head, as this could worsen the inflammatory conditions.
+A soft neck collar or a special Elizabethan collar for dogs can help limit access to the ears.

-As long as no specific treatment has been prescribed by a veterinarian, no home remedies or over-the-counter products should be used without veterinary advice, as they could worsen the symptoms or obscure the cause of the inflammation.
-Professional veterinary treatment is crucial to determine and apply the correct therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions., such as antibiotics, antifungals, or antiallergic drugs.
+Until a vet has prescribed a specific treatment, do not use home remedies or over-the-counter products without veterinary advice, as they could worsen symptoms or mask the cause of the inflammation.
+Professional veterinary treatment is crucial to determine and use the right therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions., such as antibiotics, antifungals, or anti-allergy medications.

 Outlook on current research